Skip to content

 ToolResult fields

-On success, result.output contains a JSON-serializable dict:
+On success, result.data contains a JSON-serializable dict:

 JSON